Libbu/ci-capstone-project/TESTING.md

 [Browserling](https://www.browserling.com/edge-testing) was used to test Calm Cadence across common web browsers:

-Microsoft Edge
+- Microsoft Edge
-Mozilla Firefox
+- Mozilla Firefox
-Opera
+- Opera

 No bugs in display were found during this test.

-The site was tested manually on my own devices for:
+The site was tested extensively on my own devices for:

-Google Chrome
+- Google Chrome
-Safari
+- Safari

 ## Manual Site Testing